CanFleet Delivery's Redesign

 Task Assignment & Tracking: Dispatchers can create, assign, and schedule delivery tasks manually, in bulk, or through integrations, and auto-dispatch can automatically assign jobs based on driver location and availability.
 All progress can be tracked in real time on a live dashboard.

-Since launching, over half of our clients now fulfill more than 70% of their online orders using CanFleet, with delivery becoming a primary method of fulfillment.
+Since launching CanFleet, over half of our clients now fulfill more than 70% of their online orders using the platform, making delivery a primary method of fulfillment.

 One client reported the following within the first six months: